NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

   :alt: Ecephys metadata extracted from the SpikeGLX source data

 Let's leave this as-is and advance to the next page.

-The next step generates a preview file and displays real-time progress throughout the conversion process.
+This will trigger the conversion of your source data into a preview NWB file.

 File Conversion
 ---------------